Stronger in the Water. Stronger in Life.

 2. Kickboard Core Series: Targeted Ab Work

 Using a kickboard specifically for core development can isolate and intensify abdominal engagement.
 According to experts specific kickboard drills increased rectus abdominis activation as compared to regular swimming.
+Kickboards are not only useful for technique work, but can also become an effective low-impact conditioning tool when used strategically.

 Effective Kickboard Drills: